Laleham: Notable people

 The poet and critic Matthew Arnold was born in the village and is buried in All Saints' parish churchyard.
 A local county-supported comprehensive school is named after him.
 His father Dr Thomas Arnold was headmaster of Rugby School, travelled widely and settled his family in Laleham.

 In 1803 Richard Bingham, 2nd Earl of Lucan bought the manor from William Lowther, 1st Earl of Lonsdale.
 Both Arnold and Lucan family names are prominent in All Saints' parish church, with memorials to various generations of those families.
 Lord Bingham, 3rd Earl of Lucan (1800–88), the Field Marshal who reluctantly passed on the order for the Charge of the Light Brigade at the Battle of Balaclava in 1854 is buried in the churchyard; along with Charles Bingham, 4th Earl of Lucan, George Bingham, 5th Earl of Lucan and their countesses.
-One of the village pubs was called the Lucan Arms pub for many years until it was renamed in the late 1990s.

 Gabrielle Anwar, actress and star of the Fox television series Burn Notice was born in Laleham and attended Laleham C of E Primary and Middle School 1975–82.